CSharpRedotTools/ExampleMod/README.md

 ## What is this?
 This is the example mod for ValksGodotTools/Template.
 Mods can add and replace assets as well as execute C# scripts.

+> [!CAUTION]
+> In order to execute scripts across several mods properly, [this issue](https://github.com/ValksGodotTools/Template/issues/15) needs to get resolved.
+In the meantime mods adding scripts to mods should be avoided.

 > [!WARNING]
 > Every mod needs a `mod.json` file.
 The `id` should be unique to your mod and only your mod.
 ```json